0x4248/guidelines/README.md

 # Guidelines

 A set of guidelines that I follow when writing code and working on projects.
+Most of my repositories will follow these guidelines unless there not applicable to the project.

 ## Table of Contents